DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 Growing in Popularity

-The more users, the more profit, the more resources = better search engine.
+The more users, the more profit, the more resources = the better the search engine.

 Cons of Using DuckDuckGo

-Not as Good as Google ¯\_(ツ)_/¯
+Not as Good as Google ¯_(ツ)_/¯

-It’s the mom-and-pop version of a search engine, while Google is the premium gold standard.
+It’s the up-and-coming search engine, while Google continues to be the premium gold standard.

 DuckDuckGo simply doesn’t have the resources of big, long-standing search engines.
-But it’s getting more every year, including a $10 million investment at the end of 2018.
+But it’s getting more every year, including a $10 million investment at the end of 2018 when it was valued at nearly $75 million.

 Tiny Search Market Share

-DuckDuckGo only owned .22 percent of total search market share in 2017, which is less than Ask, Yandex, Baidu, and all three “major players” in the United States (Google, Bing, and Yahoo).
+DuckDuckGo only owned .22% of the total search market share in 2017, which is less than Ask, Yandex, Baidu, and all three “major players” in the United States (Google, Bing, and Yahoo).

 This means there is room for a lot of growth, but it needs to sustain its increasing popularity for years to come to gain significant market share.

-Going to Always be Playing Catch-up
+Always Playing Catch-up

-Features, ideas, and practices of DuckDuckGo are going to (for the most part) shadow Google (including doing the opposite of what Google is doing in terms privacy).
+Features, ideas, and practices of DuckDuckGo are going to shadow Google, for the most part, including doing the opposite of what Google is doing in terms of privacy.

-This isn’t out of the norm for other search engines; they’re all chasing the big dog, Google.
+This isn’t out of the norm for other search engines; they’re all chasing the big dog in Google.

 Search Features